menu

 Real Estate Prices & Overview

-Dublin City Center is a suburban neighborhood (based on population density) located in Dublin, Ohio.
+Dublin City Center is a rural neighborhood (based on population density) located in Dublin, Ohio.

-Real estate in the City Center of Dublin, OH is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and townhomes.
+Real estate in the City Center of Dublin, OH is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and townhomes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the City Center neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics